StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 4. The slider is from [w3schools](https://www.w3schools.com/howto/howto_js_rangeslider.asp)
 5. Creating a cookie in javascript is from [w3schools](https://www.w3schools.com/js/js_cookies.asp)
 6. Passing context fro Django to Javascript is from [stackoverflow](https://stackoverflow.com/questions/8683922/how-can-i-pass-my-context-variables-to-a-javascript-file-in-django)
+7. Inserting a row into a database with Django is from [stackoverflow](https://stackoverflow.com/questions/23868958/django-insert-row-into-database)

 ### Media